daria-serkova/aws-cdk/documents-services/documents-management-solution/README.md

      ```

 3. **Usage**
-   - Configure the solution according to your specific project needs.
+   - Configure the solution according to your specific project needs (supported types, categories, folders paths, tables names).
-   - Use the provided APIs and dashboards to manage emails.
+   - Use the provided APIs and dashboards to manage documents.

-## Contributions

-Contributions are welcome!
-Please submit issues and pull requests for any improvements or bug fixes.

 ## License